Thinking about living the dream in California? Our guide gives you all the information you need to know about buying in the sought-after state.

 The buying process in California is the same as elsewhere in the US.
 It's best to start off with your own 'buyer's agent' who finds suitable properties to match your brief from all realtors.

-Once signed, you pay a 10pc deposit into an escrow account.
-A title insurance company is used to check that the property has clean title, and the final stage is closure, when, the balance of the purchase price owed is paid.
+Once signed, you pay a 10 per cent deposit into an escrow account.
+A title insurance company is used to check that the property has clean title, and the final stage is closure, when the balance of the purchase price owed is paid.

-The main costs are around 0.5pc to 1pc for title search and insurance; up to 0.5pc for registering your ownership, and 0.5pc to 1pc for legal fees; making a total of around 2pc of the purchase price.
+The main costs are around 0.5 per cent to 1 per cent for title search and insurance; up to 0.5 per cent for registering your ownership; and 0.5 per cent to 1 per cent for legal fees.
+It makes a total of around 2 per cent of the purchase price.
 The agents' commissions should all be paid by the vendor.

 One thing that is different in California from other states is its sheer size.
-It has the highest population in the US – 37m – and covers 770 miles from top to bottom, making it bigger than many European countries.
-The range of choice for where to live is enormous, but it can be broken down into a few main options:
+It has the highest population in the US - 37 million - and covers 770 miles from top to bottom, making it bigger than many European countries.
+The range of choice for where to live is enormous.

-Cities.
-The biggest by a long chalk is Los Angeles with an estimated population of just over 4m, and more than 10m live in Los Angeles County, while the LA metropolitan areas includes many outlying suburbs classed as cities in their own right such as Long Beach, Anaheim, Santa Ana, Santa Monica.
+The biggest by a long chalk is Los Angeles with an estimated population of just over four million, and more than 10 million live in Los Angeles County, while the Los Angeles metropolitan areas includes many outlying suburbs classed as cities in their own right such as Long Beach, Anaheim, Santa Ana, Santa Monica.

 The San Francisco Bay Area is the second biggest metropolitan area in California; San Jose is a bigger city than San Francisco itself; while Oakland and Sacramento are other important centres there.
 San Diego is the third biggest urban centre.

-The coastal strip of Southern California, lined with palm trees and gazing out on the Pacific Ocean, is hugely attractive for anyone contemplating a move to America's west coast.
+The coastal strip of southern California, lined with palm trees and gazing out on the Pacific Ocean, is hugely attractive for anyone contemplating a move to America's west coast.
 But another option worth considering is the desert.
-Inland from LA, Palm Springs offers a wonderful lifestyle with year-round sunshine, stunning landscapes and fabulous modernist architecture.
+Inland from Los Angeles, Palm Springs offers a wonderful lifestyle with year-round sunshine, stunning landscapes and fabulous modernist architecture.

 And finally, there's Lake Tahoe, on the northern border between California and Nevada, which is the largest high altitude lake in North America and is home to a number of ski and other resort centres.
 The ski season runs from November to May, and there are more than 500 slopes in all.